Thursday, October 17, 2024

 Even if the rest of Levin’s bill made sense, how long would it be before the first ounce of nuclear waste would be moved to a new site?
 Several decades seems like a very conservative estimate, and in the meantime, all the existing nuclear plants and new nuclear plants the government is determined to build will be producing more waste.

-Levin’s bill, however, is confident that the NWA can do what nobody else has done in the past 80 years – find a place to safely store the waste, a technology to safely store the waste, and a way to safely move the waste as specified in SEC.
-504. Mission plan:
+Mike Levin’s bill assumes that the Nuclear Waste Administration can do three things nobody else has done in the past 80 years: Find a place to safely store the waste, a technology to safely store the waste, and a way to safely move the waste (as specified in SEC.
+504).
+Mission plan: “ ... operation of ... a storage facility not later than December 31, 2034; and a repository not later than December 31, 2060;”

 NWAA 2024 mandates an operating interim storage facility in just over 10 years, and a permanent repository in less than 40 years.
 The initial date is obviously designed to convince people that nuclear power can play a role in meeting 2035 and 2050 climate-change milestones.
 The nuclear fuel cycle has no role in mitigating climate change.
 Furthermore, financial commitments to nuclear reduce available funding for clean energy technologies.